jackyzha0/jackyzha0.github.io/content/thoughts/fault tolerance.md

 How do we defend against attacks in [[thoughts/distributed systems|distributed systems]] with no central authority?
 We want the system as a whole to continue working, even when some parts are faulty

+- Failure: system as a whole isn't working
+- Fault: some part of the system isn't working

 Related: [game theory](thoughts/game%20theory.md)

 ## Zooko's Triangle